Laguna Ocean Foundation

 Key Design Decisions

-Priority #1 : Species Guide
+Species Guide Layout

 The original site’s location info was fragmented and hard to navigate.